harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ecs-container-io-stress.md

 ---
 id: ecs-container-io-stress
-title: ECS container IO hog
+title: ECS container IO stress
 ---

-ECS container IO hog disrupts the state of infrastructure resources.
+ECS container IO stress disrupts the state of infrastructure resources.
 It induces stress on the AWS ECS container using Amazon SSM Run command, which is carried out using SSM docs which is in-built into the fault.
 - It causes I/O stress on the containers of the ECS task using the given `CLUSTER_NAME` environment variable for a specific duration.
 - To select the Task Under Chaos (TUC), use the servie name associated with the task.
 If you provide the service name along with the cluster name, all the tasks associated with the given service will be selected as chaos targets.
 - It tests the ECS task sanity (service availability) and recovery of the task containers subject to I/O stress.